supercam19/SMAPI-Profile-Manager/changlelog.md

 ## Update [v1.2.1] (???)

 ### Changes
+ - If the program tries to download files without an internet connection, an error popup will appear
  - Small program optimizations that should make the program load faster (#24)

 ### Fixes